How Long Can You Survive Without Food?

 Besides incapacitated patients with feeding tubes, doctors also encounter starvation in patients with anorexia nervosa, malignant tumors, or participating in ‘starvation diets’.
 In these patients, doctors see organ failure and myocardial infarctions commonly.
 Even still, patients admitted and exhibiting starvation symptoms typically do not last beyond 14 days from their last meal.

 Trial and Error

 The University of Minnesota gave us a better look at how food impacts our survivability with an experiment conducted in 1945.
 It was named the Minnesota Starvation Experiment, and it surprisingly had over 200 volunteers.
 They selected 36 males to participate in the trials and they were tasked with losing 25% of their body weight.
 Most of these men were selected from the Civilian Public Service (CPS)- an alternative to military combat service for conscientious objectors.

 It sounds crazy, but the University of Minnesota was not just putting on a spectacle- they were conducting this research to assist in the war effort.
 The test helped researchers and scientists understand what the body goes through during starvation.

-The results were published in a two book set “The Biology of Human Starvation”, which is still considered a landmark reference on human starvation.
-The research leaders, Dr. Keys and Dr. Brozek would go on to become a recognized psychology historian and a proponent of the Mediterranean diet and popularizing the body mass index (BMI).
+The results were published in a two-book set “The Biology of Human Starvation”, which is still considered a landmark reference on human starvation.
+The research leaders, Dr. Keys and Dr. Brozek would go on to become a recognized psychology historians and a proponent of the Mediterranean diet and popularizing the body mass index (BMI).

 How Your Body Reacts

-There is an enormous amount going on physiologically and psychologically when your body is depraved of food.
+There is an enormous amount going on physiologically and psychologically when your body is deprived of food.
 A few of the important transformations include: